-Multicultural Stormwater Art in Washington County, $11,500 (Cornelius)
+Multicultural Stormwater Art in Washington County, $11,500 (Washington County)

-This project adds multicultural and multilingual voices in the movement to protect and care for the Tualatin River by working with Centro Cultural to commission local artists who will incorporate cultural elements in Spanish and English into a mural in Cornelius.
+This project adds multicultural and multilingual voices in the movement to protect and care for the Tualatin River by working with Centro Cultural and Muslim Educational Trust to commission local artists who will incorporate cultural elements in Spanish, Arabic and English into two murals in Washington County.